insomnimus/go-libman/readme.md

 # libman

+## Authors Note

+Since this project is one of my earlier go apps, the code is very disorganized and messy.
+Instead of fixing the code, i wanted to rewrite libman in rust, please check [this link](https://github.com/insomnimus/libman) out.

+On another note, I use libman daily, so it's ready to use but i'm not happy with the code (app works great).

 libman is a CLI client for controlling your Spotify playback, it also lets you manage your playlists.

 ## Features